 Klarna's innovative solution eliminates the hassle of applying for traditional credit.
 Customers can seamlessly split their payments into installments without the need for tedious forms.
 This embedded financing option streamlines the online checkout process.

-By partnering with Marqeta, Klarna can quickly generate virtual cards for each shopper, facilitating secure and frictionless purchases across any online store or marketplace.
+By partnering with Marqeta, Klarna can quickly generate virtual cards for each shopper.
+This facilitates secure and frictionless purchases across any online store or marketplace.

 Since the beginning of their partnership in 2019, Klarna has witnessed its quarterly transaction volumes double, thanks to empowering customers with Marqeta's embedded payment technology.